Unusual Malaysian Drinks You Want To Try

 Air Mata Kucing (Malay)

-Translated – Cat’s Eyes Water, the Air Mata Kucing was rated 6th place in the “50 most delicious drinks from around the world”.
+Translated – Cat’s Eyes Water, the Air Mata Kucing was rated 6th in the “50 most delicious drinks worldwide”.

-The critical ingredient is made from a monk fruit known as “Lo Hon Guo” in Chinese with dried longan and fresh winter melon strips.
+The critical ingredient is made from a monk fruit known as “Lo Hon Guo” in Chinese, dried longan, and fresh winter melon strips.

 The Mata Kucing refers to the dried Logan in the drink.